Ryan’s story: Freedom at Fethneys Residential Care Home

 I’d love to get into acting!
 I studied drama at school, receiving good feedback from my teachers.
 Recently, I decided to sign up with an agency that works with disabled people.
 I recorded an audition tape and sent in headshots.
 It’s a few months later and I’m waiting to hear back.
 I know it’s a really challenging field with lots of hopefuls.

-I’d love any job, really.
+I’m open to different options, and I’d like any job that is accessible for me.
 I had a temp job at Tesco handing out sweets to the general public.
-I enjoyed that.
-Another fun job for me could be working in a phone shop; I am pretty good with technology.
+That was really enjoyable.
+Another fun job for me could be working in a phone shop.
+I am pretty good with technology.

 Making the most of tech